24 interesting facts about Saint Kitts and Nevis

 A map of Saint Kitts and Nevis (Shutterstock)

-4. By population, Saint Kitts and Nevis is the smallest sovereign state in the Caribbean and the world’s eighth smallest.
+4. By population, Saint Kitts and Nevis is the smallest sovereign state in the Caribbean.

 6. The flag of Saint Kitts and Nevis is green and red with a diagonal black stripe with yellow borders featuring two white stars running between.
 Green depicts the fertility of the islands; red the struggle against slavery and colonialism; black the African heritage of the people; yellow the sun; and the two white stars represent the two islands as well as hope and liberty.